 His brothers and sisters had a lot of bad luck in life.
 His sister Ann was committed to a mental institution, brother Eddie died in a motorcycle accident, Josh was killed when he jumped from the Golden Gate Bridge while training to be a paratrooper, Larry was left a vegetable after being wounded in the Second World War and his sister Amy took care of him.
 His brother Bill served as a Marine in the Pacific Theater, and it is not known for sure if he survived the war.

-Rock enlisted as a private during the early days of World War II.
+Rock enlisted as a Private during the early days of World War II.
 He first served in North Africa where he was promoted to assistant squad leader when his superiors were killed, later he was promoted to squad leader.
-Rock later rose to the rank of sergeant after he held Easy Company's position on a hill despite a German onslaught that killed the other men in his unit.
+Rock later rose to the rank of Sergeant after he held Easy Company's position on a hill despite a German onslaught that killed the other men in his unit.
 In subsequent years, Rock would routinely turn down offers of promotion, choosing instead to remain on the battlefield with the other "Combat Happy Joes of Easy", as they were commonly referred to due to their propensity of finding their way to the thick of the battlefield.
-Rock is famous of wearing first M-1 Garand cartridge belt and later two belts of .50 caliber ammunition, because both of these munitions were useless to him in combat situation (his personal weapon was most often Thompson submachine gun), they are considered his good luck charms.
+Rock is famous for wearing first, the M-1 Garand cartridge belt and later two belts of .50 caliber ammunition, because both of these munitions were useless to him in a combat situation (his personal weapon was most often a Thompson submachine gun), they are considered his good luck charms.
 Rock was very loyal to his team, despite having a deep loathing for warfare.

 Major Story Arcs